 ½ teaspoon kosher salt (make sure it’s coarse; if fine, use half)

 1 cup whole spelt flour (or brown rice flour for gluten-free)

 ½ cup dark chocolate chips

 ½ cup chopped pecans (or your favorite nuts)

 1. Preheat the oven to 350˚F and line a doubled baking tray with a silicone mat or parchment paper.

 2. In an electric mixer or food processor, beat the vegan butter with the sugar until creamy.
 Beat in the chia seed mixture.

 3. Beat in the remaining ingredients.
 Transfer to a bowl and fold in the chocolate chips and pecans.
 (Note: if the dough is too sticky to handle, pop it in the fridge until it firms up.)

 4. Drop tablespoonful or teaspoonful balls of dough and place on the baking tray.
-Bake 10-12 minutes until formed but slightly soft to the touch.
+Bake 12 minutes until formed but slightly soft to the touch (for crisp cookies, add 2 minutes of bake time).
 Allow to cool for 5 minutes on the baking sheet and then transfer to a rack to finish cooling.
 Will keep in an airtight container for 3 days, or freeze them for later!

 Disclaimer: This post may contain affiliate links, earnestly intended to help dear readers make informed consumer choices while supporting invaluable, unsponsored, free-of-charge and delicious content.